naripok/kaggle/tabular/sigopt_embedding_dnn/README.md

 # Training

+- Add your sigopt token to `env.sh` following `env.sh.example`.

-This will optimize pipeline for input dataset
+- Run the following to optimize the pipeline for the input dataset

 ```bash
 $ ./run.sh